 All in-person training is currently suspended due to COVID.

 We offer dozens of free computer classes and tutoring each month at senior, community, and adult day services centers throughout San Francisco – in English, Spanish, Cantonese, Mandarin, Russian, Urdu, Punjabi, and Hindi.
 This includes classes to help people use accessible technologies for people with vision, hearing, and other disabilities.
 We also now have our own drop-in computer lab.

 Our trainers offer free classes and one-on-one tutoring in English, Spanish, Chinese, and Russian at senior centers, adult day health centers, and other community sites as part of the city’s SF Connected Program.

-Drop by the 4th floor at 1360 Mission Street on Mondays for free one-on-one computer training and hands-on presentations in a friendly environment.
-We open the lab at 9am, and are usually there until 3pm.
+Drop by the 5th floor at 1663 Mission Street on Mondays or Wednesdays from 10am to 2pm for free one-on-one computer training and hands-on presentations in a friendly environment.
 Or see our calendar for a full list of current lab times and locations throughout San Francisco.

 Whether you’re just getting started or are looking for a new challenge, we have classes for you.
 Start with a class on something interesting to you such as social media, photography, or genealogy, and pick up computer basics as you need them.
-To find out about available topics, bring classes to your neighborhood, or to learn about upcoming presentations, view our calendar or contact Judy Auda at 415-821-1003 or email@example.com.
+To find out about available topics, bring classes to your neighborhood, or to learn about upcoming presentations, view our calendar or contact Peter Karpathakis at 415-821-1003, ext.
+109 or email@example.com.

 In addition to labs open to the public, CLC works with adult day services centers across the city to teach computing skills to their participants.
 As part of our program, we introduces participants to accessible technologies that can increase communication options for people with vision, hearing and other disabilities.